 Dr. Grigoryants opens nasal airways in almost every patient presenting for rhinoplasty and especially in patients complaining of nasal airway obstruction.
 The following important steps are typically taken to open nasal airways:

-Furthermore, in nearly all cases when dorsal hump reduction is performed, the spreader grafts must be used to preserve the smooth dorsal aesthetic lines ( smooth lines on each side of the bridge of the nose, from the forehead to the tip).
+Furthermore, in nearly all cases when dorsal hump reduction is performed, the spreader grafts must be used to preserve the smooth dorsal aesthetic lines ( smooth lines on each side of the bridge of the nose, from the forehead to the tip) and prevent midnasal collapse.
 See the patient below.

 Yes.
 A number of patients combine rhinoplasty with other plastic surgery procedures such as breast augmentation, liposuction, tummy tuck, eyelid surgery, brow lift, or labiaplasty (labia reduction).